Analytics consent. We use analytics only with your permission. Analytics does not include clinical information or health information.

 Cold and flu care online

-Discuss non-severe cold and flu symptoms, symptom relief questions, and certificate assessment where clinically appropriate.
+Discuss non-severe cold and flu symptoms, symptom relief questions, and medical certificates where clinically appropriate.

 • Runny nose